javaidiqbal11/pattern-recognition-cloths/README.md

 - Enhance dataset: Use a more diverse dataset with more patterns and variations in lighting, orientation, and fabric types.
 - Fine-tune the model: Apply transfer learning with a pre-trained model such as ResNet, VGG, or Inception for better performance.
 - Real-time detection: Implement real-time pattern recognition using a camera feed.
 - Mobile integration: Convert the model to run on mobile devices using TensorFlow Lite or ONNX.
+Also compatible with real time devices like android and iOS.